- Current political and economic issues succinctly explained.

 How has the government reacted to the surge in Christians?

 The CCP identifies religious groups as potential threats to national security, social harmony, and core interests.
 Ye Xiaowen, former director of the State Administration for Religious Affairs, argued in 1996 that “religion became a weapon in the hands of dissidents for inciting the masses and creating political disturbances.”
 Though the state’s regulation of religious practice tends to be cyclical—revival, repression, and back again—religion in China remains inherently political.
 Purdue University’s Yang wrote “faith-based organizations are perceived as one of the most serious threats to the Communist party,” in his 2012 book Religion in China: Survival and Revival under Communist Rule.
-According to Terence Halliday, co-director of the Center for Law and Globalization at the American Bar Foundation, “Christianity now makes up the largest single civil society grouping in China.
-The party sees that.”
+Catholicism faces moderate persecution and Protestantism faces a high degree of persecution in China, according to 2017 a Freedom House special report on religion revival in China [PDF].

-A number of party members are concerned that Christianity could be used as a tool to influence China.
 Today, an increasing number of human rights advocates and lawyers are Christian adherents, stoking party suspicions that Christianity could be a unifying force to challenge its authority.
-While religious leaders and practicioners may have no intention of undermining the party, the very perception of a threat by party leaders sets the stage for possible confrontation between churches and the state.
+While religious leaders and practitioners may have no intention of undermining the party, the very perception of a threat by party leaders sets the stage for possible confrontation between churches and the state.

-Implementation of religious policy is largely left to local party officals.
-Though some have repressed religious groups (two high-profile cases such as the crackdowns on Zhejiang church crosses and Beijing’s Shouwang Church, the demolition of a megachurch in Shanxi Province, and the imposition of lengthy prison sentences on members of an unregistered church in Yunnan Province.
-In other places, though, leaders have been more tolerant, choosing not to interfere in Christian religious activities.
+Implementation of religious policy is largely left to local party officials.
+Some have repressed religious groups, including high-profile cases such as the crackdowns on Zhejiang church crosses and Beijing’s Shouwang Church, the demolition of a megachurch in Shanxi Province, and the imposition of lengthy prison sentences on members of an unregistered church in Yunnan Province.
+In other places, though, leaders have been more tolerant of Christian religious activities.
 A leading priority for local officials is ensuring good party performance, which prizes social stability.